Black lawmakers slam Rauner for bragging about helping black businesses

-Several African American lawmakers are taking issue with Governor Rauner after his claims about his own record helping African Americans in Illinois.

-Governor Rauner said he’s done historic things for African Americans.
+CHICAGO — Several African-American lawmakers are taking issue with Governor Bruce Rauner said he’s done historic things for black people in Illinois.

-Speaking on WVON Radio Tuesday, which has a largely black audience, Rauner said, “It’s one thing to promote social spending and human services programs – that’s fine.
+Speaking Tuesday on WVON Radio, which has a largely black audience, Rauner said, “It’s one thing to promote social spending and human services programs — that’s fine.
 We’ve done a lot of that.
 I respect that, and I support a lot of that too, but I’ve done more for black business, for black economic opportunity and for black education opportunity than anybody.”

-Wednesday, black lawmakers spoke out about the governor’s comments.
+Black lawmakers spoke out Wednesday about the governor’s comments.

 “There’s nothing good to say that the governor has done on behalf of the black community,” State Sen. Kimberly Lightford said.